-The financial market events since August 2007 - and especially those after September 2008 - have raised a number of important issues.
+The Financial Crisis: Toward an Explanation and Policy Response he financial market events since August 2007-and especially those after September 2008-have raised a number of important issues.
 Some commentators have argued that these events demonstrate fundamental flaws in the market system, flaws that can be corrected only by large-scale intervention.
 The causes of the financial market turmoil are far from settled and may not be fully known for some time.
 This essay will offer one perspective.
 We will argue that, although there is some evidence of market failure, the current crisis does not represent a wholesale failure of financial markets.
 Instead, we will argue that the crisis stems from the difficulty of responding to large shocks, the roots of which are multifaceted, including past policy errors.
 While there are ways in which financial regulation can be improved, there is also a strong case to be made that the functioning of market discipline can be improved by constraining some forms of government intervention, especially those that dampen incentives by protecting private creditors from loss.